 France sits in the heart of Western Europe and in the hearts of many tourists.
 France is one of those countries that you could visit year after year and feel like it was a new experience each time.
-Its beauty will render you speechless; palaces, chateaus, villas and pretty stone cottages set among landscapes of delicate gardens, flowery meadows, aromatic vineyards, rich valleys, balmy beaches and whimsical waterways.
+Its beauty will render you speechless; palaces, chateaus, villas, and pretty stone cottages set among landscapes of delicate gardens, flowery meadows, aromatic vineyards, rich valleys, balmy beaches, and whimsical waterways.
 Pinch me!

 France is also known for having some of the prettiest villages in the world.
 Having been in France several times, I would passionately agree.
-A lot of these exquisite villages are hidden off the beat and path and very often you stumble upon them by chance.
+A lot of these exquisite villages are hidden off the beaten path and very often you stumble upon them by chance.
 Segur-le-Chateau is one of those quaint villages; it’s located in the south of France just waiting for travelers to adore her.

 You can find the picturesque historic village of Ségur in the department of Corrèze in the region New Aquitaine.
 It’s classified as one of the most beautiful villages in France and happens to be on the “Route of Richard the Lionheart.”